sgladkoff/goldpan/docs/goldpan.md

 - the **Clean tags in files** button in the Batch Tools tab (see below in the **Clearing tags**)

+- the **Insert multiple rows** option group with options for inserting 50, 100, 500 and 1000 rows available - in the menu opened by right-clicking the table

 ## Creating, opening and editing TMX and TBX files

 Goldpan is an easy-to-use - but powerful - tool for creating, opening and editing multilingual translation memory (TMX) and terminology exchange (TBX) files with up to nine parallel language pairs.